 Julien speaks English, French, German and some Spanish.

-A constant focus of Julien’s work is on unreliability of narration, on reader-response and critical reading, and on the politicisation of narrative situations.
-At the core of it all sit power and authorship, which he now applies to place.
+A constant focus of Julien’s work is on unreliability of narration, on the politicisation of narrative situations, and on the hidden narratives that guide decision-making.